martell/ellcc/libecc/src/nghttp2/doc/nghttpx.1.rst

     Several parameters <PARAM> are accepted after <PATTERN>.
     The  parameters are  delimited  by  ";".
-The  available parameters are: "proto=<PROTO>",  "tls", "fall=<N>", and
+The  available parameters       are:      "proto=<PROTO>",       "tls",
+    "sni=<SNI_HOST>",   "fall=<N>",  and   "rise=<N>".
+The
-    "rise=<N>".
-The  parameter  consists of  keyword,  and optionally followed by "="  and value.
+    parameter consists  of keyword, and  optionally followed by "=" and value.
 For example, the parameter "proto=h2" consists  of the  keyword "proto"  and value  "h2".
 The parameter "tls"  consists of  the keyword  "tls" without value.
 Each parameter is described as follows.

-    The backend application protocol  can be specified using optional   "proto"  keyword,   and   in   the  form   of "proto=<PROTO>".
-All that share the same <PATTERN> must have the  same <PROTO>  value if  it is  given.  <PROTO>
-    should  be one  of  the following  list without  quotes:
+    The backend application protocol  can be specified using optional  "proto"   parameter,  and   in  the   form  of "proto=<PROTO>".  <PROTO> should be one of the following list  without  quotes:  "h2", "http/1.1".
-    "h2",  "http/1.1".
 The  default value of <PROTO> is  "http/1.1".
-Note that  usually "h2"  refers to  HTTP/2
+Note that usually "h2" refers to HTTP/2  over TLS.
-    over TLS.
 But in this  option, it may mean HTTP/2  over cleartext TCP unless  "tls" keyword is used (see below).

-    TLS can be enabled by specifying optional "tls" keyword.
+    TLS  can   be  enabled  by  specifying   optional  "tls" parameter.
 TLS is not enabled by default.

+    With "sni=<SNI_HOST>" parameter, it can override the TLS SNI  field  value  with  given  <SNI_HOST>.
+This  will default to the backend <HOST> name

     The  feature  to detect  whether  backend  is online  or offline can be enabled  using optional "fall" and "rise"